swarupv1/jinja2-deep-dive-day2/challenges/09-data-structures/README.md

     }
 }
 ```

+> Hint: Similar to lists, values can be assigned to individual keys in a dictionary.

 #### Task 8 - Bonus - converting unstructured text into structured data 1

 Convert the below unstructured text to a structured data.
 Use a data structure type that fits this data best.

 Record the final data structure using Python syntax.
-Assign it to "interface_state" variable.
+Assign it to `interface_state` variable.

 Think about data types for each of the values you are capturing.

-**Do NOT** used nested data structures.
+**Do NOT** use nested data structures.

 ```
 GigabitEthernet0/0/0 is up, line protocol is up